-- 6.38 The revised NPPF states that where major development involving the provision of housing is proposed, planning policies and decisions should expect at least 10% of the homes to be available for affordable home ownership, unless this would exceed the level of affordable housing required in the area, or significantly prejudice the ability to meet the identified affordable housing needs of specific groups.
-The NPPF sets out where exemptions to this requirement should also be made. - 6.39 In the Strategic Villages of Barton under Needwood, Rocester, Rolleston on Dove and Tutbury, the mix of Affordable housing to be provided will be advised by the Council in consultation with the relevant Parish Council, who will often have local knowledge and understanding of local requirements - 6.40 Elsewhere in the Borough, the mix of Affordable housing to be provided will be advised by the Council on request taking into account the needs identified by the housing needs survey and the existing Affordable housing in the area. - 6.41 Where a development of entirely Housing for Older People market housing is appropriate the Affordable housing associated with that development can be for older people.
+- 7.46 The NPPF states that where major development involving the provision of housing is proposed, planning policies and decisions should expect at least 10% of the homes to be available for affordable home ownership, unless this would exceed the level of affordable housing required in the area, or significantly prejudice the ability to meet the identified affordable housing needs of specific groups.
+The NPPF sets out where exemptions to this requirement should also be made.
+There is also further detail on how this relates to First Homes requirements in Planning Practice Guidance. - 7.47 In the Strategic Villages of Barton under Needwood, Rocester, Rolleston on Dove and Tutbury, the mix of Affordable housing to be provided will be advised

+- by the Council in consultation with the relevant Parish Council, who will often have local knowledge and understanding of local requirements - 7.48 Elsewhere in the Borough, the mix of Affordable housing to be provided will be advised by the Council on request taking into account the needs identified by the housing needs survey and the existing Affordable housing in the area. - 7.49 Where a development of entirely Housing for Older People market housing is appropriate, the Affordable housing associated with that development can be for older people.
 The affordable housing in this case could therefore be the same type of housing the only difference being that the cost/management of it.